ayn2op/discordo/README.md

 1. Run the `discordo` executable with no arguments.
 On first startup, a default configuration file will be created at `$HOME/.config/discordo.toml` on Unix, `%AppData%/discordo.toml` on Windows, `$HOME/Library/Application Support/discordo.toml` on Darwin, and `$home/lib/discordo.toml` on Plan 9.
 2. Log in using the account email and password (first-time login) and click on the "Login" button to continue.

 > By default, Discordo utilizes OS-specific keyring to store credentials such as client authentication token.
-However, if you prefer not to use a keyring (not recommended), you may set the `token` field in the configuration file and Discordo will prioritize the usage of the provided token to login instead of keyring.
+However, if you prefer not to use a keyring (not recommended), you may set the `Token` field in the configuration file and Discordo will prioritize the usage of the provided token to login instead of keyring.

 ### Clipboard support